SHORTS

 The Cheat

-Right next to the phone box the incessant buzz of two chain saws in flat out mode caused the fella to frown, shout something into the hand set, and hang up.
-Slamming the door he left to the sound of an horrendous cracking.
+Right next to the phone box the incessant buzz of two chain saws in flat out mode caused the fella to frown, shout something into the handset, and hang up.
+Slamming the door, he left to the sound of a horrendous cracking.
 A splitting of wood.
 A strange whooshing of air and an extremely loud crash.
-Looking back he saw an ancient oak with rotted core sitting quite neatly on top of the obliterated phone box.
+Looking back, he saw an ancient oak with rotted core sitting quite neatly on top of the obliterated phone box.

 The Vegetarian